Mobile-Innowise-Group/DevPilot/README.md

 ```
 core/
 ├── lib/
-│   └── src/
 │   ├── config/
 │   │   └── network
 │   ├── constants
 │   ├── di
 │   ├── localization
 │   ├── logger
 │   └── utils
 └── resources/
     └── lang
 ```

-##### Domain
+##### Core UI
-Domain module describes the application's subject area, defining domain models and possible use cases.
-It also establishes the necessary interfaces for external dependencies, particularly for the data layer.
-In this case, the domain module includes the following categories of elements:
-- Domain models
-- Use-cases (atomic domain operations)
-- Repository interfaces
-- Domain exceptions
-- DI setup for the domain layer
+Core UI defines common user interface elements for the entire application and includes:
+- Application theme.
+This encompasses the colors and fonts used in the application, standard dimensions (such as default page padding or default animation duration), and images, icons, and animations
+- Set of reusable widgets aligned with the application’s design, such as styled buttons or text fields
 ```
-domain/
-└── lib/
-    └── src/
+core_ui/
-        ├── di
+├── lib/
-        ├── exceptions
+│   ├── theme
+│   └── widgets
+└── resources/
-        ├── models
+    ├── fonts
-        ├── repositories
+    ├── images
-        └── use_cases
+    └── icons
 ```

 ##### Data